 Praxis VEntures Working On This ORI

-provides tips, tools, and training to help families and communities maximize the benefits of technology while minimizing its harmful side effects (Tracy Foster & Krista Boan, Nonprofit 2019).
+provides tips, tools, and training to help families and communities maximize the benefits of technology while minimizing its harmful side effects (Tracy Foster and Krista Boan, Nonprofit 2019).